 Liveability benefits are the largest component of benefits.
-The liveability benefit in Scenario 2 and 3 is around \$2.5-3.0 billion more than Scenario 1, which has a liveability benefit of \$4.3 billion relative to the base case.
-The benefits associated with liveability are mostly associated with the value of development at current attributes, with a small contribution from improved accessibility to jobs by public transport.
+The liveability benefit in Scenario 2 and 3 is around \$4.5-5.0 billion more than Scenario 1, which itself has negligible liveability benefits relative to the base case.
+The benefits associated with liveability are almost entirely associated with the value of development at current attributes rather than improvements in GPEC as a place to live.

-Productivity benefits are the second largest component of benefits, and are highest in the highest job growth scenario (Scenario 2).
-There is a moderate private benefit from more development in the Aerotropolis at projected rents without any improvement in characteristics of the place (such as accessibility improvements).
+Productivity benefits are the second largest component of benefits, and are highest in the highest job growth scenario (Scenario 3).
+There is a moderate private benefit from more development in GPEC at current rents without any improvement in characteristics of the place (such as accessibility improvements).
 This is captured in the productivity benefit using current attributes.
 Additional productivity benefits are associated with the businesses to be located in the PIC area being more accessible to labour supply by public transport.
-These benefits increase from \$0.2 billion in Scenario 1 to \$0.4 billion in Scenario 3 and \$0.6 billion in Scenario 2.
-These benefits are highest in Scenario 2 because there are more jobs and businesses in the PIC area to benefit from increased accessibility to labour supply driven by population growth and transport infrastructure projects.
+These benefits increase from \$0.1 billion in Scenario 1 to \$0.7 billion in Scenario 2 and \$0.9 billion in Scenario 3.
+These benefits are highest in Scenario 3 because there are more jobs and businesses in the PIC area to benefit from increased accessibility to labour supply driven by population growth and transport infrastructure projects.
+The largest component of productivity benefits is associated with benefits from digital infrastructure.
+These benefits are largely associated with travel time savings due to Smart Transport investments, which we have categorised as productivity benefits but may also affect the desirability of the PIC area as a place to work.